Samantha Poling: BBC Scotland

 In 1998 she joined BBC Scotland, and later became the channel's Health Correspondent.
 She still works for the channel on BBC Scotland Investigates.

 In 2002 she moved into investigative journalism, making the film The Untouchable about a senior police officer who had raped and stalked women who he had met through his work.
 He was later jailed for 12 years for the attacks.
 She then joined Frontline, making investigative films, including the award-winning Critical Error which investigated overdoses in radiotherapy treatment for cancer patients in hospitals around the UK, which prompted changes in the way radiotherapy dosages are delivered.
 She later spent time in Iraq filming a documentary about the Argyll and Sutherland Highlanders, and travelled to India to examine the call centre industry for a programme about banking.

 In 2004, Poling made the multi-award-winning film Security Wars, in which she went undercover to expose a cartel of gunmen and convicted murderers involved in lucrative national security contracts.
 The film forced the legislative tightening-up of security legislation, and won Poling the first of her three BAFTAs.

 In October 2012, Poling filmed Britain’s Private War, which exposed flaws in G4S's security vetting procedures.
 These directly led to contractor Daniel Fitzsimons killing Paul McGuigan from Peebles and Australian Darren Hoare in a vodka-fuelled squabble, only 36 hours after he had arrived in Baghdad's highly securitised Green Zone.

+In 2018 she interviewed Iain Packer for a documentary on the BBC Scotland program Disclosure, Packer denied the murder of Emma Caldwell and stated that he had never been violent towards women.
+Within days of the documentary being broadcast, one of his former partners went to the police to complain that Packer had pushed her onto a bed, put his hands around her throat, choked her to her injury, and to danger of life.
+Packer later admitted the charge, he was convicted and sentenced to jail for two years.
+In February 2024 Packer was eventually found guilty of the murder of Caldwell, and of 33 other charges against 22 women.
+Packer was sentenced to a minimum term of 36 years before he would be able to apply for parole, the second longest sentence in Scottish legal history after Angus Sinclair.